University of Oslo: Rankings

 In 2023, Shanghai Jiao Tong University's Academic Ranking of World Universities ranked UiO 73rd worldwide and the best in Norway, while the 2024 Times Higher Education World University Rankings ranked UiO 127th and the 2024 rankings of the QS World University Rankings ranked UiO 117th worldwide.
 The 2022 Webometrics Ranking of World Universities ranked UiO 94th worldwide.

 The 2022 rankings of the Center for World University Rankings (CWUR), which "publishes the only global university ranking that measures the quality of education and training of students as well as the prestige of the faculty members and the quality of their research without relying on surveys and university data submissions", ranked UiO 99th worldwide.

 International cooperation

 The University of Oslo administers the Henrik Steffens Professorship at the Humboldt University of Berlin jointly with the Humboldt University.
 The professorship was established and is funded by the Norwegian government.

 The university participates to several of the experiments in the CERN research programme.

 UiO is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Transport

 Universitet Blindern is a tram stop on the Ullevål Hageby Line and it is near the university.
-The Blindern metro station, is only near the university.
+The Blindern and Forskningsparken metro station are in close proximity to the Blindern campus, whilst Nationaltheatret metro station is in close proximity to the city campus.